 For years I had a nice body…when at the gym.
 After loading my body up with NO boosters, creatine, and beta alanine, I was a beast.

 Outside of the gym, once the pump went away, my body really wasn’t where it needed to be.
+(That changed once I went from fit to big.)

-A year ago a friend introduced me to the concept of muscle density.
 Muscular density refers to the hardness your muscles have when at rest.
 Muscular density is also referred to as muscle tone:

 In physiology, medicine, and anatomy, muscle tone (residual muscle tension or tonus) is the continuous and passive partial contraction of the muscles, or the muscle’s resistance to passive stretch during resting state.